Welcome to Biblical Grammar

 - List all the verbs you found:

-- Which word appears as both subject and object in this verse?
+- Which word appears as both subject and predicate nominative in this verse?

 Nouns: The Building Blocks